Best Insta-spots in Luxembourg

 Once the biggest stone arch in the world, the silhouette of Pont Adolphe itself is a symbolic appearance.
 But it’s from the pedestrian lower deck that you can shoot iconic pictures for the ‘Gram.
 Through the arches you have a fantastic view on the city, the Gëlle Fra, the Cathédrale Notre-Dame and the Pétrusse valley, all in one.

 Pont Adolphe acts as a sort of gateway to an entirely different part of the city, leading onto Avenue de la Liberté.
 Many of the buildings along the avenue have national monument status, once housing banks and the headquarters of Arbed, later Arcelor Mittal.
 Today, they manifest Luxembourg’s economic independence and political freedom.

 Gleew un dech – believe in yourself, is one of the many colourful messages that accompanies you up the stairs from Quai 1 at the Gare.
-The artwork, that was realized in June of last year, is the product of Inter-Actions, an organisation that works together with people living on the streets.
+The artwork is the product of Inter-Actions, an organisation that works together with people living on the streets.
 Add some colour and spread positive vibes with this photo location.